Chapter 18 R Packages

 File/Directory Description

 data-raw/ A directory where we store data files that are not .RData format.
-Usually these are .csv or .xls files that have not been processed.
-Typically I’ll have R scripts in this directory that read in raw data, do whatever data wrangling and cleaning that needs to be done, and saves the result in the data/ directory.
-Obnoxiously the documentation for the dataset does not live in this directory, but rather in the R/ directory.
+Usually these are .csv or .xls files that have not been processed (raw).
+Typically an R script will be added to this directory along with raw data, where the script is used to 1) read in raw data, 2) perform data wrangling and cleaning, and 3) saves the result to the data/ directory.
+Be mindful that documentation for the data set does not live in this directory, but rather in the R/ directory.

-data/ A directory of datasets that are saved in R’s efficient .RData format.
-Each file should be an .RData or .Rda file created by the save() containing a single object (with the same names as the file).
+data/ A directory of data sets that are saved in R’s efficient .RData format.
+Each file should be an .RData or .Rda file created by the save() command.
 Anything in this directory will be loaded and accessible to the user when the package is loaded.
-While it isn’t necessary for this directory to exist, it often does.
+While it is not necessary for this directory to exist, it almost always does.

 docs/ A directory where any Rmarkdown analysis files that are especially time consuming and should not be executed each time the package is built.
-When I build a package for a data-analysis project, the reports I create go into this directory.
+When building a package for a data analysis projects, this often contains reports created showing execution of the package with particular data.
+RMD type files often exist in this directory, mixing analysis and discussion.

 vignettes/ A directory where Rmarkdown files should go that introduce how to use the package.
 When a package is built, then Rmarkdown files in this directory will also be rebuilt.
-I generally don’t make a vi
+A vignette is generally built for large projects, we will rely on documentation rather than vignettes (although many popular packages have vignettes).

 inst/ Miscellaneous stuff.
 In particular inst/extdata/ is where you might put data that is not in .RData format (Excel files and such) but you want it available to the users.
 Anything in the inst/extdata will be available to to user via system.file('file.xls',package='MyAwesomePackage')

-src/ A directory where C/C++, Fortran, Python, etc source code is stored.
+src/ A directory where C/C++, FORTRAN, Python, etc source code is stored.
+ADVANCED topic.

-The documentation information is built in comments and so documentation lines always start with a #'.
+The documentation of a function or data set is always built in comments of an R script.
+The syntax below shows how the comments must be ordered for them to be properly converted into documentation.
+Documentation lines always start with the syntax #'.
 For both data sets and functions, the first couple of lines give the short title and description.
+We will develop documentation below but will always follow this structure:

 #' A short title